Whitman College is a small liberal arts school, but our students think big.

 Nearly all our students cite their close working relationships with professors as paramount to their success at Whitman.
 Our faculty members are passionate teacher-scholars known for their research and writing.
 You will learn from them in a small classroom setting, work with them in the field, and—in many cases—even collaborate with them on academic research and publications.

 Whitman students work theoretically and across disciplines, but they also get to put their knowledge to use in the field.
 It's a challenging and rewarding combination that blurs the lines between the classroom and the workplace, as well as between different areas of study.

 - Whitman's Encounters program—taken by all first years—is a unique introduction to how a liberal arts education works.
 All students read the same texts across the year, talk about them in small class discussions, and lay the groundwork for the intellectual experience to come.

 - The annual Whitman Undergraduate Conference is one of only two such conferences in the entire nation.
 A celebration of undergraduate scholarship, the WUC features students nearly 200 students presenting to the campus community the results of research projects and creative endeavors usually undertaken in conjunction with faculty members.

 - There is also an abundance of opportunities for cutting-edge research with faculty outside the classroom, such as the State of the State for Washington Latinos project.
 Community-based service learning opportunities are also characteristic of the Whitman experience: about 350 students take on a volunteer, internship or other service role in the greater community every week.

-About forty percent of Whitman juniors study abroad each year.
-Whitman College believes that an understanding of a culture or region other than one’s own is an important part of a liberal arts education and a key to developing future leaders in a global society.
+- Around 40 percent of Whitman juniors study abroad each year.
+Far-flung locales are a great setting for understanding of new cultures or regions—an important part of a liberal arts education and a key to developing future global citizens.